Market-leading FX pricing

-Forex is traded via a global network of banks in what’s known as an over-the-counter market – unlike shares and commodities, which are bought and sold on exchanges.
-Because of this, you can trade forex 24-hours a day.
+Forex is traded via a global network of banks in what’s known as an over-the-counter market – unlike stocks and commodities, which are bought and sold on exchanges.
+Because of this, you can trade forex 24 hours a day during market hours.

 FX trading is split across four main ‘hubs’ in London, Tokyo, New York and Sydney.
 When banks in one of these areas close, those in another open, which is what facilitates round-the-clock trading.

 However, there’s no physical location where these banks and individuals trade with each other.
 Instead, it is entirely online.

 People trade currencies for lots of different reasons.
 You’ve probably traded a currency if you’ve ever bought goods overseas, for example, or gone on a vacation in another country.
 However, the vast majority of FX trading is done for profit.